In this Guide

 3. EdgeStar Ultra Low Temp

 This EdgeStar is our top recommendation.
-We think it’s the best you can do without spending over $1,000 for a commercial model.
+We think it’s the best you can do for a commercial model.
 If you’re looking for the ultimate cooling power and versatility in a household kegerator, this is the one for you!

 It gets super cold.
 Where most kegerators only hit the mid 30s, this Ultra Low Temp model can hover just around the freezing mark for your lagers and other cold-blooded brews.